samehmahmoud5515/PaymentWallTask/README.md

 I used branches and pull requests in every feature.

-I made Unit tests for one module as an example.
+I made Unit tests for sevral modules and interactors with mocks and stubs as an example.

 -------------------------------------------------------------------------------------------------------------------